aws/aws-iot-device-sdk-embedded-C/README.md

     `BROKER_ENDPOINT` defined in `demos/mqtt/mqtt_demo_basic_tls/demo_config.h` can now be set to `localhost`.

 1. If a Mosquitto broker with TLS communication needs to be run, ignore this step and proceed to the next step.
-Mosquitto broker with plain text communication can be run by executing the command below.
+A Mosquitto broker with plain text communication can be run by executing the command below.

     ```
     docker run -it -p 1883:1883 --name mosquitto-plain-text eclipse-mosquitto:latest
     ```

+    Ignore the remaining steps unless a Mosquitto broker with TLS communication also needs to be run.

 1. For TLS communication with Mosquitto broker, server and CA credentials need to be created.
 Use OpenSSL commands to generate the credentials for the Mosquitto server.